sahilramani/sahilramani.github.io/_posts/2020-10-29-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano.md

 NVIDIA provides a good guide to help us get started with the basics on the Jetson Nano here : https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit

-Once you’re done with installing the Ubuntu OS image and have access to the command line, let’s move on to the next step.
+Once you're done with installing the Ubuntu OS image and have access to the command line, let's move on to the next step.

 ## Step 2 : Bringing the machine up to date
-NOTE: Before we proceed, make sure you’ve connected the Jetson Nano to the internet, either through an RJ45 cable or if you bought the wireless adapter, through wifi.
+NOTE: Before we proceed, make sure you've connected the Jetson Nano to the internet, either through an RJ45 cable or if you bought the wireless adapter, through wifi.

     sudo apt-get update
     sudo apt-get upgrade

-Once you’re done with this, we’ll most likely have to reboot to apply changes, maybe more than once.
+Once you're done with this, we'll most likely have to reboot to apply changes, maybe more than once.

 ## Step 3 : Install Anaconda (Miniforge3) for ARM
 Installing modules for python can be nerve-wracking.
 Installing, updating and removing packages can affect system stability, since the packages go into your system cache, affecting all applications using python.
-It’s often advisable to use a virtual environment so any packages and setting changes are contained.
+It's often advisable to use a virtual environment so any packages and setting changes are contained.
 Any changes to an python and associated packages only persist within the environment.
 You also gain the flexibility of creating and using multiple environments for specific needs.

 While on Windows, Mac and Linux, we have the flexibility of using Anaconda, the ARM platform has limited choices.
 One such choice is miniforge.
-In order to get miniforge running on your Jetson Nano, let’s open a terminal session and run the following commands.
+In order to get miniforge running on your Jetson Nano, let's open a terminal session and run the following commands.

     cd ~
     wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-aarch64.sh .